dhirajpatra/llama-3-2-ollama/README.md

 ---

+## Branches

+This repository has three different branches main, chain and vision.

+- Main is the simplisting form of Chatbot which you can start to translate or other kind of chat.
+- Chain is conversational AI bot with LangChain.
+You can add with RAG process easily.
+- Vision is for chat about the image you uploaded into the chat.

+---

 ## Features
 - **RAG Provision**: Prepared to extend with RAG capabilities to enhance answer accuracy and relevance by combining model outputs with external document retrieval.
 - **Scalable Architecture**: Uses Docker Compose for scalable and isolated development.